DefinitelyTyped/DefinitelyTyped/README.md

 * `cd types/my-package-to-edit`
 * Make changes.
 Remember to edit tests.
   If you make breaking changes, do not forget to [update a major version](#if-a-library-is-updated-to-a-new-major-version-with-breaking-changes-how-should-i-update-its-type-declaration-package).

-* You may also want to add yourself to "Definitions by" section of the package header.
+* DT has the concept of "Definition Owners" which are people who want to maintain the quality of a particular module's types
-  - This will cause you to be notified (via your GitHub username) whenever someone makes a pull request or issue about the package.
+  - Adding yourself to the list will cause you to be notified (via your GitHub username) whenever someone makes a pull request or issue about the package.
+  - Your PR reviews will have a higher precedence of importance to [the bot](https://github.com/DefinitelyTyped/dt-mergebot) which maintains this repo.
+  - The DT maintainers are putting trust in the definition owners to ensure a stable eco-system, please don't add yourself lightly.

+ To Add yourself as a Definition Owner:

-  - Do this by adding your name to the end of the line, as in `// Definitions by: Alice <https://github.com/alice>, Bob <https://github.com/bob>`.
+  - Adding your name to the end of the line, as in `// Definitions by: Alice <https://github.com/alice>, Bob <https://github.com/bob>`.
   - Or if there are more people, it can be multiline
   ```typescript
   // Definitions by: Alice <https://github.com/alice>